AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *Groups*

-If a user is viewing a Group page and attempts to add or remove a group administrator by using the [!UICONTROL Group Administrators] area in the header, the changes are not saved and the user sees the following error:
+If a user is viewing a [!UICONTROL Group] page and attempts to add or remove a group administrator by using the [!UICONTROL Group Administrators] area in the header, the changes are not saved and the user sees the following error:

-Error

-Whoops!
+[!UICONTROL Error Whoops!
 Something went wrong.
-Please contact [!DNL Workfront] so we can figure out what went wrong and fix it.
+Please contact [!DNL Workfront] so we can figure out what went wrong and fix it.]

 **Horizontal scroll bar blocks item at end of list**